YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 UPDPROC, Update Process error

-MUPIP Error: YottaDB/GT.M replication was not able to start the update process.
+MUPIP Error: YottaDB replication was not able to start the update process.

-Action: Ensure that the gtm_dist environment variable points to a valid GT.M distribution that is executable by the user.
+Action: Ensure that the gtm_dist environment variable points to a valid YottaDB distribution that is executable by the user.

 ------------------
 UPDREPLSTATEOFF